 Communication among stakeholders is vitally important to making the succession process go smoothly.
 Before the CEO leaves, he or she should be prepared to let go of the reigns, other leaders should be on board with the successor, and employees (especially direct reports) should be informed of how the handing over of responsibility will happen.

 Building a succession plan is an integral part of your long-term strategy for the company, but it does not have to be stressful.
-For more tips on how entrepreneurs can maximize their impact, check out our whitepaper.
+For more tips on succession planning view this article.

 Sources: PricewaterhouseCoopers, Workforce.com